lanl/singularity-eos/doc/sphinx/src/using-closures.rst

   = \sum_{i = 0}^{N - 1} u_i

 where :math:`u` is the total internal energy density (internal energy per unit volume).
-Similarly, :math:`u_i` is analagous to :math:`\bar{\rho}_i` in that it is the internal energy for a material averaged over the entire control volume.
+Similarly, :math:`u_i` is analagous to :math:`\overline{\rho}_i` in that it is the internal energy for a material averaged over the entire control volume.

-Internally, the closer models in ``singularity-eos`` operate on :math:`f_i`, :math:`\bar{\rho}_i`, and :math:`u_i` as well as their total counterparts.
+Internally, the closer models in ``singularity-eos`` operate on :math:`f_i`, :math:`\overline{\rho}_i`, and :math:`u_i` as well as their total counterparts.
  This is different than the forms stated at the beginning of this section so that in essence the PTE solver has the form

 .. math::